L-1 Visa Lawyer

 What are the L-1A and L-1B Visa Requirements for Establishing a New Office?

-Foreign employers who want to send an qualifying L-1A or L-1B employee to a new office must show that they have secured an ample physical premises to locate the new office.
+Foreign employers who want to send a qualifying L-1A or L-1B employee to a new office must show that they have secured ample physical premises to locate the new office.

-For the L-1A visa they must also show that the employee has been employed as a manager or executive for one continuous year within the three years prior to filing the Form I-129 petition, and that the planned U.S. office will be able to support a managerial or executive position within one year of their petition being approved.
-For the L-1B visa they must prove that they have the finances to pay the employee and start doing business in the U.S.
+For the L-1A visa, they must also show that the employee has been employed as a manager or executive for one continuous year within the three years before filing the Form I-129 petition, and that the planned U.S. office will be able to support a managerial or executive position within one year of their petition being approved.
+For the L-1B visa, they must prove that they have the finances to pay the employee and start doing business in the U.S.

 How Long Do L-1A and L-1B Visas Last?